Oram Group

-The Oram Group, Inc. (formerly Harold L. Oram, Inc.) was founded in 1939 as a fund raising and public relations consulting firm specializing in liberal social causes.
-Early clients of the Group addressed social and political issues including human and civil rights, the environment, nuclear weapons, and refugee relief.
-Today, the Oram Group, Inc. continues to serve the non-profit organization in the areas of religion, social action, health, civil rights, the environment, and performing arts.
+The Oram Group, Inc. (formerly Harold L. Oram, Inc.) is an American fund raising and public relations consulting firm specializing in liberal social causes.
+The group was founded in 1939 with clients that addressed social and political issues including human and civil rights, the environment, nuclear weapons, and refugee relief.

+The Oram Group, Inc. continues to serve the non-profit organization in the areas of religion, social action, health, civil rights, the environment, and performing arts.